edjw/edjw.github.io/_posts/2018-04-01-how-often-does-easter-sunday-fall-on-april-fools-day.md

 When did this last happen and when will it happen again?

-This is relatively straightforward to find out thanks to Python and specifically the [dateutil](https://github.com/dateutil/dateutil) module which makes it easy to find out the date of Easter Sunday for any given year between 1583 and 4099.
-(Code right at the bottom of this post.)
+This is relatively straightforward to find out thanks to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and specifically the [dateutil](https://github.com/dateutil/dateutil) module.
+Dateutil makes it easy to find out the date of Easter Sunday for any given year between 1583 and 4099.
+The code I used for this is right at the bottom of this post.

 **The last time April Fools' Day was on Easter Sunday was 1956.
 And the next time will be in 2029.**

-Here's a full list of years where Western Easter Sunday was on the same day as April Fools' Day.
+Here's a full list of years where Western Easter Sunday is on April Fools' Day.

 1584
 1646